Report types: How to Choose the Right Type of Report?

 Set print reports have strict requirements for report format and print style, requiring data to be printed to the specified location.

 How to create these different kinds of reports?

-To create regular reports such as detail reports, group reports, split reports, general report mode in FineReport is your best choice.
+To create regular reports such as detailed reports, group reports, split reports, general report mode in FineReport is your best choice.
 The operation is just like in Excel, while the process is actually easier than Excel.